-Despite its social and political crisis – more concerningly, the elements of corruption still arising – Brazil is an emerging market comprised of 190 million people.
+Despite its social and political crisis – more worringly, the elements of corruption still arising – Brazil is an emerging market comprised of over 200 million people.

-The country known for giving birth to Ronhaldino is a thriving consumer market seeing the emergence of a very consumer-minded middle class.
+The country known for giving birth to Ronhaldino, is a thriving consumer market seeing the emergence of a very consumer-driven middle class.

-This has been enough to attract American companies who see Brazil as their entry ticket to the rest of the Latin American countries such as Argentina, Chile, or Colombia.
+This has been enough to attract foreign companies who see Brazil as their entry ticket to the rest of the Latin America, such as Argentina, Chile, and Colombia.

 Add to that a leading role in the G20, its great power over Latin America, and its immense potential in sectors in which America has always been a pioneer such as:

-In short, a boom that goes on and on and will continue to attract our American compatriots in their search for budding business market opportunities.
+In short, a boom that goes on and on and will continue to attract foreigners in their search of budding business market opportunities.